WorldVistA/VistA-FHIR-Data-Loader/docs/vehu-lab-package-config.md

   to change VistA units to match.
 Change from 0-999 with 1 decimal place to 0-1 with 3 decimal places.
 - INR Range needs to be from .8 to 20, NOT .9 to 20.

+# Misc Changes
+- URINE PH lab test has "PH" Synonym.
+Remove it using Fileman.
+- A bunch of tests point to accession area ZZ GAS that is missing a numeric identifier.
+While it's best to repoint the tests to another accession area, for expediency, using Fileman, edit 68 (Accession) > .4 Numeric Identifier and put in any value.